 DAY 8 - MODERN TEL AVIV AND SEASIDE IN JAFFA

-Another Insta-famous place in Tel Aviv and must-visit for everyone who interests in the local lifestyle and Jewish traditions is the oldest neighborhood in town - Neve Tzedek.
-A buried in a sand jewel that flourishes from the hard work of the Israeli people, the is the perfect place to learn about the foundation of the first Hebrew city and its heroes.
+Another Insta-famous place in Tel Aviv and a must-visit for everyone who is interested in the local lifestyle and Jewish traditions is the oldest neighborhood in town - Neve Tzedek.
+A buried in a sand jewel that flourishes from the hard work of the Israeli people, this is the perfect place to learn about the foundation of the first Hebrew city and its heroes.

 As a private tour guide in Israel, I like old more than new, therefore we will head to Jaffa, this beautiful city on the seashore is one of the oldest cities in the world with a rich history, we will learn from the bible about Jonas and Noah, walk threw roman and byzantine ruins, search for Egyptian excavations and admire the hard-working people from the 19th century who made the orange the symbol of Jaffa while looking at the floating tree. here you will enjoy the sea breeze and fresh aromatic dishes from local fishermen and in the end, you will have some free times to wander in the flea market.

 These two cities play a crucial part in formatting the art styles of many famous architects that came here for inspiration, don't be surprised if this place will also fill you with the urge to persuade a creative path.